You can reach out to the Census Bureau's Everett Area Office directly as they lead all operations in Snohomish County:

 By Email: Click this link for all details related to Area Offices statewide: https://www.ofm.wa.gov/washington-data-research/population-demographics/decennial-census/2020-census-everyone-counts/2020-census-resources

 You can respond right now online or by calling the toll-free numbers below.
 You may also wait until mid-April to receive a paper survey in the mail.
 Census takers will start door knocking on July 30.
 More details below.

-The Census determines who gets money and power.
-Every ten years, the population of the United States is counted in order to disperse money and political representation.
-For every person who is counted, about $2,000 will go to a local community.
-Snohomish County is part of a fast growing region and it is important we receive our fair share of money and power.
-If we don’t have everyone counted, places like New York, California and Florida will get some of our share of federal resources.
+Every ten years, the population of the United States is counted in order to determine who receives federal funding and political representation.
+For every person who is counted in the census, about $2,000 will go to a local program or service per year.
+Snohomish County is part of a fast growing region in need of a fair share of money and power.
+If we don’t have everyone counted, other states will get some of our share of federal resources.

 This is the first census that will be primarily conducted on-line.
 You will also be able to respond by phone or mail.
-In March of 2020, you will receive a postcard inviting you to take the census.
-On March 23, 2020, the census website will go live.
-If you have not completed the census online by April 8, you will receive a reminder letter with a paper survey.
+In March of 2020, you will receive a letter inviting you to take the census.
+If you have not completed the census online or by phone by April 8, you will receive a reminder letter with a paper survey.
 Census staff may follow up for in person interviews in May-July 2020.

 If you need any kind of assistance filling out your form, please visit any Sno-Isle Library or join us at one of our events countywide.
 For a full list of events, visit the Calendar of Events section on the left menu.

 - March 12 - September 30: Self-Response Period (Online or by Phone or Paper Survey)

 - July 30 - September 30: In person follow-ups by Census Enumerators

 Scams and Census Takers.
 Where to verify a Census Bureau employee?